brunomonteirosud/form-validation-problem/README.md

 ### Form Validation approach

 To start, I used the native HTML5 validation by using attributes like `type`, `required` and `minlenght`; which are supported by the majority of the browsers.

+The second step was to use JavaScript to validate the fields.
+I decided to use the ES5 syntax, including things like `Array.from` instead of the `spread` operator, to have a greater browser compatibility.
+I also used JavaScript to re-check some of the HTML5 validation, as an extra validation layer.